 Individuals who use CBD or marijuana (a few times per week) may also benefit from a term life policy with Prudential.

-As you’d expect from a 140-year-old business, Prudential is in excellent standing, with over a trillion dollars in assets under management.
-And they’ve earned high ratings from the three major credit rating firms:
+As you’d expect from a 140-year-old business, Prudential is in excellent financial standing, with over a trillion dollars in assets under management.
+And they’ve earned high ratings from the three major credit rating firms.

 A.M.
 Best: A+